Hybrid Action Based Reinforcement Learning for Multi-Objective Compatible Autonomous Driving: Introduction

 \section{Introduction}

-Reinforcement learning (RL) has good potential in solving temporal decision-making problems\cite{2023TNNLS_Majid}, which can learn viable and near-optimal policies for complex tasks~\cite{2021TNNLS_Zhang}.
+Reinforcement learning (RL) has good potential in solving temporal decision-making problems~\cite{2023TNNLS_Majid}, which can learn viable and near-optimal policies for complex tasks~\cite{2021TNNLS_Zhang}.
 The RL agent explores policies through interactions with the environment, enabling self-improvement~\cite{2021TNNLS_Hao, 2022TNNLS_He}.
-Therefore, RL is considered as an effective way to solve decision-making and control problems for autonomous driving (AD)~\cite{2021TNNLS_Xing}.
+The autonomous driving (AD) problem constitutes a complex sequential decision-making challenge~\cite{2021TM_Gao, 2021SCIS_Gao}.
+Therefore, RL is considered as an effective way to solve decision-making and control problems for AD~\cite{2021TNNLS_Xing}, particularly deep reinforcement learning (DRL) incorporating neural network techniques\cite{2025RAL_Jin}.
 It has led to widespread application in driving scenarios~\cite{OurSAE} and has outperformed human drivers in certain tasks~\cite{2022Nature_Wurman}.

 However, current RL methods still face several limitations in achieving compatibility with key driving objectives such as safety, efficiency, and action consistency~\cite{2023AI_knox, 2022TITS_Zhu}.
 In particular, when addressing multi-attribute driving tasks, mainstream RL-based AD approaches exhibit shortcomings in both policy update and execution: (i) For policy updates, most rely on a single critic (value network) to evaluate and guide learning, making it difficult to efficiently explore multi-objective-compatible policies within a large and complex traffic state space; (ii) For policy execution, most approaches employ a single-type action space structure to handle hybrid road modality, which limits the policy’s ability to fully represent real driving behaviors and forces a trade-off among certain objectives.